 Japa is an important limb (anga) of Vajra Yoga, the guiding staff in the hand of blind aspirants to safely traverse the road to Enlightenment.
 Repetition of mantra (verbal formulas) is known as japa.
-In this Age of the Five Defilements, the practice of japa, in conjunction with the Three Cultivations (virtue, concentration, and wisdom) can lead us to experience ultimate reality as True Purity, True Self, True Bliss, and True Permanence.
+In this Age of the Five Defilements, the practice of japa, in conjunction with the Three Cultivations (virtue, concentration, and wisdom) can lead us to experience ultimate reality as True Purity, True Being, True Bliss, and True Permanence.

 Thought and word are different but inseparable.
 Whenever we think of the name of a known person, his or her form stands before our mind.
 In the same way, when we recite the mantras of specific Meditational Deities [yidam (Tib.) or devata (Skt.)] their Empty Forms appear in the mind.